AlexanderAberg/the-fancy-cinema-castle/README.md

 ### Features Left to Implement

-- in the booking manager it should be possible to choose the numbers of options you want or not at all, you should also have a calendar for date/time.
+- in the booking manager it should be possible to choose the numbers of options you want or not at all.
-- The booking manager should have a different design for choices like calendar I mentioned, but also radio buttons for sessions and checkboxes for options.
+- The booking manager should have a different design, like radio buttons for sessions and checkboxes for options.
 - Should in the future be possible with only 3 time frames per auditorium and day, you should get an error if it is already booked.
 - Will be possible with editing your profile and add extra information.

 ### Testing

-- See separate file for testing information here: <a href="testings/">
+- See separate file for testing information here: <a href="/TESTING.md">

 ### Validator Testing